elastic/search-ui/packages/react-search-ui/README.md

 - Full state management solution with optional URL synchronization.
 - Out of the box styles and layouts for building quick UIs.
 - Full control over the view -- styles and layouts are optional, and all markup is override-able.
-- Support for any web-based Search API, with pre-built connectors for Elastic [Site Search].(https://www.elastic.co/cloud/site-search-service) and Elastic [App Search](https://www.elastic.co/cloud/app-search-service).
+- Support for any web-based Search API, with pre-built connectors for [Elastic Site Search](https://www.elastic.co/cloud/site-search-service) and [Elastic App Search](https://www.elastic.co/cloud/app-search-service).
 - Built on top of a ["Headless" version of Search UI](#the-headless-search-ui), which can be used with any JavaScript library, or even vanilla
   JavaScript.